Juan de Serras: Guerrilla war against the English

 After 1664, de Serras and his Maroons continued to mount attacks on English settlements, such as the capital, Spanish Town, where they burnt houses, captured food and livestock, and freed slaves.
 The community of de Serras acted as a magnet for slaves seeking to run away from English owners.

 The first English governor of the Colony of Jamaica, Edward D'Oyley, was unable to defeat de Serras, and the job of taking on the Karmahaly Maroons fell to Thomas Modyford, who became governor in 1664.
 The following year, Modyford declared war on the Karmahaly Maroons, and offered rewards for capturing and killing members of de Serras' group.

 In the mid-1660s, de Serras sent one of his Maroon warriors, Domingo, to discuss peace overtures.
 Modyford accepted Domingo, because he believed that while the English could not defeat the Maroons, he felt they could absorb them into society the way D'Oyley did with de Bolas.
 However, de Serras used the lull in the fighting to relocate to a more secure environment, probably the Blue Mountains in eastern Jamaica, from which they soon resumed attacks on the English colonial authorities.

 In the 1670s, the former buccaneer Henry Morgan, who later became lieutenant-governor of Jamaica, and owner of a slave plantation in Guanaboa Vale, led a campaign against de Serras and the Karmahaly Maroons.
 Morgan was unable to rout the Maroons, but following that encounter the colonial authorities no longer filed reports about de Serras and the Karmahaly Maroons.

 Legacy

 It is possible that de Serras and the Karmahaly Maroons withdrew further into the Blue Mountains, which were inaccessible to the English colonial authorities, where they lived off the land and avoided further contact with white planters.

-It is theorised that they may have joined the original Native Yamaye Maroons and the Africa Kormantse Maroons of Prince Naquan, who according to some reports joined them in the Blue Mountains in the 1640s.
-However, other versions of Maroon history say that Naquan was one of the founders of Cudjoe's Town (Trelawny Town).
-The Karmahaly Maroons may have been the ancestors of the 18th century Windward Maroons of Moore Town and Crawford's Town.
+It is theorised that they may have joined the original Native Yamaye Maroons and the Africa Kormantse Maroons of Prince Naquan, said to be the father of Cudjoe and Nanny, who according to some oral history joined them in the Blue Mountains in the 1640s.
+The Maroons of the Blue Mountains eventually expanded from the east to the west under leaders such as Cudjoe and Nanny.